Financial Experts Say This is Why Millennials are Blowing It With Money

 — Karen Lee, president, Karen Lee & Associates, Atlanta, Georgia

 Penny Hoarder tip: Pay off your credit card balance religiously every month to avoid falling behind and getting swamped by interest charges.
 Plus, with a cash-back rewards card, you can get paid for every dollar you spend.
 We recommend checking out the Barclaycard CashForward World MasterCard.
-You’ll earn 1.5% cash back, plus a $200 bonus for signing up.
+You’ll earn 1.5% cash back, plus a $200 bonus for signing up if you spend $1,000 in the first 90 days of having the card.

 On Saving Enough